Anna Weidenholzer

-Anna Weidenholzer (born 1984) is an Austrian journalist and writer.
+Anna Weidenholzer (born 21 January 1984 in Linz, Austria) is an Austrian journalist and writer.

 Life

 Weidenholzer studied Comparative Literature in Vienna and Wrocław and graduated with a thesis on Bosnia and Herzegovina Intercultural Literature.
-She worked as a journalist for Oberösterreichische Nachrichten, and since 2010 has been a freelance writer.
-In 2012 she was writer in residence at Kitzbuhel.
+She worked as a journalist for Oberösterreichische Nachrichten, and has been a freelance writer since 2010.
+In 2012, she was writer in residence at Kitzbuhel.

 Her first book Der Platz des Hundes (2010) was nominated for the European debut novel festival in Kiel.
 In 2013, her book Der Winter tut den Fischen gut was nominated for the Leipzig Book Fair Prize, and she was awarded the Reinhard Priessnitz Prize.